benediktjordan/AGENDER2.0---The-physiological-patterns-of-stress/README.md

 This data preprocessing process resulted in four different datasets: with and without physical activity features as well as all stress events and only high-stress (score above 66) events which were subsequently used in the modeling process.

+Additionally, other approaches were tested in the process of the project:
+- External HRV Analysis with 'saipai-hrv.com': Integrated the capabilities of 'http://www.saipai-hrv.com/', a specialized web-based tool for heart rate variability (HRV) analysis.
+The process involved preparing and uploading R peak data from ECG signals as text files to the website.
+The platform then processed these files to calculate sympathetic and parasympathetic activity indices (SAI and PAI), key metrics in HRV analysis.
+This step marks an innovative approach to enriching the project's HRV analysis by utilizing external advanced computational tools, thereby enhancing the understanding of autonomic nervous system dynamics as reflected in ECG data.
+- ECG and ACC Data Combination: Combined ECG and resampled Accelerometer (ACC) data within epochs, providing a more comprehensive dataset for LSTM processing.
+- Segmentation of ECG Epochs: Implemented a segmentation process for ECG epochs, dividing each epoch into smaller, manageable segments for detailed LSTM analysis.
+- Creation of Segmented ECG and ACC Data: Developed a method for creating segmented ECG and ACC data, aligning both datasets for synchronized analysis in LSTM, ensuring that each segment contains relevant and aligned information from both data types.

 ## Modeling Process

 Following the comprehensive data preprocessing, the AGENDER 2.0 project advances into an intricate modeling phase, characterized by meticulous model training, hyperparameter tuning, and validation.
 Key aspects of this phase are outlined below:

 ### Model Training and Hyperparameter Tuning
-- **Model Selection:** Various machine learning models, including Decision Forests, Support Vector Machines, Multilayer Perceptrons, and LSTM networks, are carefully selected based on their suitability for time-series data analysis and stress prediction.
+- **Model Selection:** Seven different machine learning models, including Decision Trees, Decision Forests, Support Vector Machines, Multilayer Perceptrons, Logistic Regression, Ensemble Stacking Model, and LSTM networks, have been carefully selected based on their suitability for time-series data analysis and stress prediction.
+All of these models were then trained and optimized iteratively, using different configurations.
 - **Hyperparameter Optimization:** Each model undergoes a rigorous hyperparameter tuning process.
 This involves experimenting with different configurations to identify the optimal set of parameters that yield the best performance.
 Techniques like Grid Search and Random Search are employed to systematically explore a wide range of parameter combinations.
 - **Customized Training Regimens:** Depending on the model's complexity and the nature of the data, customized training regimens are developed.
 For instance, LSTM networks require specific considerations for sequence learning, while ensemble methods focus on how individual model predictions are combined.